Chirality-Induced Spin Currents in a Fermi Gas

 where the effective driving force on the right side has an opposite sign for the $\downarrow$ spin component.
 In eq.~\ref{eq:DrivenOsc}, $N_{\uparrow,\downarrow}=\bar{n}_0\sigma_x\sqrt{\pi}/2$ for a gaussian spatial profile.

-Fig.~\ref{fig:combined511P1-M3}(d) shows the fit of the model for the smallest scattering length $a_s=-53.1\,a_0$ (511 G), lowest density, and largest offset $x_{os}=-3\,\sigma_x$, where the twist is largest.
+Fig.~\ref{fig:combined511P1-M3}(d) shows the fit of the model for the smallest scattering length $a_s=-53.1\,a_0$ (511 G), lowest density, and largest offset $x_{os}=-3\,\sigma_x$.
 In this case, the spatially varying rotation rate ${\mathbf \Omega}$ is nearly linear in $x$ and dominates the mean field rotation rate $\propto a_s$ in eq.~\ref{eq:J}.
-After the $\pi/2$ pulse, atoms scatter from a transient spin spiral~\cite{SpinSpiral}, which vanishes quickly compared to the trap period, due to the rapidly increasing spread in rotation angles for atoms of different energies.
-The resulting spin density and current are $z$ polarized and cannot scatter.
-The effective force on the right hand side of eq.~\ref{eq:DrivenOsc} then takes the form of a pulse near $t=0$~\cite{SupportOnline}, producing an impulsive oscillator response with an observed period near the trap period $1/\nu_x=45.8$ ms.
+After the $\pi/2$ pulse, atoms scatter from a transient spin spiral, see Fig.~S2~\cite{SupportOnline}.
+The $x$ and $y$ components of ${\mathbf s}$ and ${\mathbf J}$ form and vanish quickly compared to the trap period $1/\nu_x$, due to the rapidly increasing spread in rotation angles for atoms at different positions.
+As spin exchange scattering vanishes for the resulting $z$-polarized spin density and current, the effective force on the right hand side of eq.~\ref{eq:DrivenOsc} takes the form of a pulse near $t=0$, see Fig.~S1~\cite{SupportOnline}.
+This produces an impulsive oscillator response with a period near $1/\nu_x=45.8$ ms.

-Fig.~\ref{fig:combined511P1-M3}(a,c), Fig.~\ref{fig:500GOsc}, and Fig.~\ref{fig:437GOsc} show the spin current obtained when the mean field rotation rate is comparable to or larger than the spread in ${\mathbf \Omega}$ across the trapped cloud.
-For increased s-wave scattering lengths, we observe a distortion of the oscillation from pure sinusoidal, which appears to arise from partial spin locking~\cite{JingjingCorrelation,ThywissenDynamicalPhases,RoyseLightLossPRL}.
-For these cases, we find that the time-dependent effective force continuously modulates the oscillation amplitude and decreases the frequency compared to $\nu_x$~\cite{SupportOnline}.
+Fig.~\ref{fig:combined511P1-M3}(a,c), Fig.~\ref{fig:500GOsc}, and Fig.~\ref{fig:437GOsc} show the spin current obtained when the mean field rotation rate is larger than $\nu_x$ and comparable to or larger than the spread in ${\mathbf \Omega}$ across the trapped cloud.
+For these data, the model shows that the time-dependent effective force continuously modulates the oscillation amplitude and has a component that shifts the centers of oscillation, see Fig.~S1~\cite{SupportOnline}, causing the apparent bouncing.
+With increased s-wave scattering lengths, where ${\mathbf J}$ and ${\mathbf s}$ are more strongly coupled, the oscillation is distorted from pure sinusoidal.